lambda-feedback/buckinghamPiTheorem/app/docs/user.md

 ### 3) Example with customised feedback messages

 In this example the task is:
 Suppose we are studying water waves that move under the influence of gravity.
 We suppose that the variables of interest are the acceleration in free fall $g$, the velocity of the wave $v$, the height of the wave $h$ and the wave length $\ell$.
-We also suppose that they are related by a dimensionally consistent equation $f(g,v,h,\ell) = 0$.
-Determine the minimum number of dimensionless $\pi$-variables needed to describe this problem according to the Buckingham pi-theorem and give one example of possible expressions for the dimensionless quantities.
+We also suppose that they are related by a dimensionally complete equation $f(g,v,h,\ell) = 0$.
+Determine the minimum number of dimensionless power products describe this problem according to the Buckingham Pi theorem and give one example of a valid set of power products.

 For this problem two dimensionless groups are needed, see the worked solution at the bottom of this example for a terse solution that gives the general form of the dimensionless quantities.